drinosaret/vn-club-resources/docs/index.md

 ---

 🌱 If you’re just starting out with Japanese, we recommend checking out Kuri's [Learn Japanese site](https://donkuri.github.io/learn-japanese/).
-It’s a beginner-friendly resource packed with clear explanations and resources to help you get started with immersion-based learning.
+It’s beginner-friendly and packed with clear explanations and resources to help you get started with immersion-based learning.

 ---